ecmwf/aviso/docs/source/guide/defining_my_listener.rst

 Event
 -----

-Aviso offers notifications for the following types of events:
+Aviso is currently offering notifications for the following types of events:

-* **dissemination** event is submitted by the product dissemination system ECPDS.
+* **dissemination** event is submitted by the ECMWF product dissemination system.
 The related listener configuration must define the ``destination`` field.
 A notification related to a dissemination event will have the field ``location`` containing the URL to the product notified
 * **mars** event is designed for real-time data from the ECMWF model output.
 The related listener configuration does not have any mandatory fields.
-Moreover the related notification will not contain the location field because users will have to access to it by the conventional MARS_ API
+Moreover the related notification will not contain the location field because users will have to access to it by the conventional ECMWF MARS_ API

 .. _MARS: https://www.ecmwf.int/en/forecasts/datasets/archive-datasets

+These events are ECMWF specific.
+However, Aviso can be extended to handle different kind of events.
+The event type defines the translation to go from the event's metadata to the key that will be used as key-value pair to store the event in Aviso server.
+The various translations are defined in a schema file.

 Request
 -------
 The table below shows the full list of fields accepted in a ``request`` block.
-These fields represent a subset of the MARS language.
+These fields represent a subset of the ECMWF MARS_ language.

 +------------+----------------------+--------------+--------------------+
 |Field       |Type                  | Event        | Optional/Mandatory |